Unlocking Secrets: Top Encryption Methods Explained

 Cons:

-• Slower performance compared to symmetric encryption algorithms
+• Slower performance compared with symmetric encryption algorithms.

 Elliptic Curve Cryptography (ECC)